Skip to main content

 The following definitions apply in an insurance dispute:

-An individual who is licensed or otherwise authorized by the state to provide health care services.
-Examples include doctors, podiatrists and independent nurse practitioners.
+• Individual or group licensed or authorized by the state to provide health care services.
+Examples include doctors, podiatrists, dentists and independent nurse practitioners.

 Organizational providers: